 9. Leaf polishing: Taking care of indoor plants is something even very young children can do.
 All your child needs is a small dish for water and a sponge and they can wipe the dust off of the leaves of indoor plants.

 10. Plant watering: Provide a small watering can and show your child how to check if an indoor plant needs water.

 11. Flower arranging: Get an inexpensive bouquet of flowers and let your child trim the stems, fill small vases with water, and arrange the flowers in little vases around the house.

 12. Matching socks: Put your child in charge of matching socks when it's laundry time—a great lesson in visual discrimination, as well as responsibility.

 13. Grinding egg shells: Egg shells are great fertilizer.
 Show your child how to grind them with a mortar and pestle and sprinkle them in potted plants.

 14. Sweeping/mopping: Sweeping the floor with a small broom and dustpan is one of the first ways toddlers and young children can learn to help take care of the house.
-If they're getting stir crazy, give them a purpose and invite them to help you sweep.15.
+If they're getting stir crazy, give them a purpose and invite them to help you sweep.
+This little cleaning set is perfectly sized for little hands to help.15.
 Bubble making: All you need for this one is a mixing bowl, pitcher for water, whisk and small dropper bottle with dish soap.
 Your child will have fun adding soap and mixing to make bubbles, but make sure to put them in charge of the clean up too, that's where a lot of the learning happens!

 16. Mystery bag: Give your child a drawstring bag with a few themed items from around the house (e.g., their small dino toys or kitchen objects).
 Instruct them to close their eyes and use only their hands to guess what the objects are.